EmmanuelVinicius/EmmanuelVinicius/README.md

 <br />

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I really enjoy learning new things, new tools and new languages.
 My focus is always learn the basement of programming, the main logic.
 This way, I will know what I'm doing and what I want to do.
-Eventually a new paradigm will bring new possibilities, but learning the base will always give you strenght to program everywhere.
+Eventually a new paradigm will bring new possibilities, but learning the base will always give you strength to program everywhere.
 <br />So here is some thing that I've learned...

 <hr>